Carlo57-ui/NRNH-AR/README.md

-INSTRUCTIONS FOR USING THE ALGORITHM
+INSTRUCTIONS FOR USING THE NRNH-AR ALGORITHM

 1. Make the connections shown in the image "conexion.jpg"